Va, dal furor portata

 "Va, dal furor portata", K. 21 / K6 19c, is an early concert aria in C major for tenor and orchestra by Wolfgang Amadeus Mozart.
 It was written 1765 in London during the Mozart family grand tour around Europe when Mozart was nine years old.
 The words are from Metastasio's Ezio, act 2, scene 4, by the character Massimo.

 Instrumentation

-The work is scored for two oboes, two bassoons, two horns, strings and tenor.
+The work is scored for two oboes, two bassoons, two natural horns in C, strings and tenor.